 - Lifestyle advice

-An initial consultation with a naturopath normally takes about an hour.
+An initial consultation with a naturopath normally takes up to an hour.
 During this time the naturopath will ask questions about the person’s condition, medical history, diet and lifestyle, and any conventional treatments that they may be taking.
 Once all of the information is gathered, a treatment plan is formulated that addresses all areas of the person’s life, providing the body with the optimum chance to heal itself.

 See how Karen Willis can help you and your family!